Last updated on June 2nd, 2021 at 08:16 am

 Favourite cultural bolthole

 The Wallace Collection in Marylebone.
 I particularly like the West Room and its eighteenth-century British portraiture.
 My favourite is Joshua Reynold’s Miss Nelly O’Brien (a famous courtesan, back in the day).
-Reynolds, you know, painted a portrait of me and my elder brother, William.
+Reynolds, you know, painted a portrait of me and my elder brother, William which you can see at Kenwood House.
 The Wallace also has a fine snuff box collection.
 I simply adore my snuff.

 How would you spend your birthday?